 (b) The interest rate fixed price receiver includes the net notional dollar value of the interest rate sensitive component of the combined commodity portfolio.
 The remaining interest rate fixed price receiver and the entire interest rate fixed price payor represent the notional contract amount of a portfolio of various financial instruments used to hedge the net present value of the commodity portfolio.
 For a given unit of price protection, different financial instruments require different notional amounts.

-Enron Wholesale Services include sales and purchase commitments associated with commodity contracts based on market prices totaling 9,791 TBtue, with terms extending up to 13 years.
+Enron also has sales and purchase commitments associated with commodity contracts based on market prices totaling 9,892 TBtue, with terms extending up to 15 years and 7.2 million metric tonnes with terms extending up to 5 years.

 Notional amounts reflect the volume of transactions but do not represent the amounts exchanged by the parties to the financial instruments.
 Accordingly, notional amounts do not accurately measure Enron’s exposure to market or credit risks.
 The maximum terms in years detailed above are not indicative of likely future cash flows as these positions may be offset in the markets at any time in response to the company’s price risk management needs to the extent available in the market.